microsoft/vcpkg-docs/vcpkg/users/buildsystems/msbuild-integration.md

 </Project>
 ```

-See the [Customize your build][1] section of the official MSBuild documentation for more information on `Directory.Build.targets` and `Directory.Build.props`.
+See the [Customize your build](/visualstudio/msbuild/customize-your-build#directorybuildprops-and-directorybuildtargets) section of the official MSBuild documentation for more information on `Directory.Build.targets` and `Directory.Build.props`.

-[1]: /visualstudio/msbuild/customize-your-build#directorybuildprops-and-directorybuildtargets
+### Linked NuGet package

-### Linked NuGet Package
+> [!NOTE]

-**Note: This approach is not recommended for new projects, since it makes them difficult to share with others.
-For a portable, self-contained NuGet package, see the [`export command`](../../commands/export.md)**
+> This approach is not recommended for new projects, since it makes them difficult to share with others.
+For a portable, self-contained NuGet package, see the [`export command`](../../commands/export.md).

 VS projects can also be integrated through a NuGet package.
 This will modify the project file, so we do not recommend this approach for open source projects.